domRiddle/ASF/Security.md

 0 | PlainText
 1 | AES
 2 | ProtectedDataForCurrentUser
+3 | EnvironmentVariable
+4 | File

 The exact description and comparison of them is available below.

 In order to generate encrypted password, e.g. for `SteamPassword` usage, you should execute `encrypt` **[command](https://github.com/JustArchiNET/ArchiSteamFarm/wiki/Commands)** with the appropriate encryption that you chose and your original plain-text password.
 Afterwards, put the encrypted string that you've got as `SteamPassword` bot config property, and finally change `PasswordFormat` to the one that matches your chosen encryption method.
+Some formats do not require `encrypt` command, for example `EnvironmentVariable` or `File`, just put appropriate path for them.

 ---